 What is a street piano?

 Often called "street pianos" or "public pianos" these instruments are placed in public areas and encourage passersby to come and play.
-They have been observed all around the world, from a park in Croatia, to the streets of London, to the suburbs of Japan, to the cliffs of Australia.
+They have been observed all around the world, from a park in Croatia, to the streets of London, to outside the stores of Japan, to the beaches of Australia.

 A janky piano in the streets of Seattle.